Shwinn/MockTumblrFeed/README.md

-# Project 1 - MockTumblrFeed
+# Lab 1 - MockTumblrFeed

 MockTumblrFeed is an app that uses the Tumblr API to create a feed filled with pictures from Humans of New York.